-Fishing Access Sites

-Many of Montana's Fishing Access Sites (FAS) offer hunting opportunities; however, certain restrictions may apply such as no-hunting safety zones and/ or restrictions on the type of hunting weapon or firearm that may be used.
-Refer to the Fishing Access Site website at fwp.mt.gov/fish for site-specific information, opportunities, and restrictions.
+Fishing Access Sites - Many of Montana's Fishing Access Sites (FAS) offer hunting opportunities; however, certain restrictions may apply such as no-hunting safety zones and/or restrictions on the type of hunting weapon or firearm that may be used.
+Refer to the Fishing Access Site website at myfwp.mt.gov/fishMT/explore for sitespecific information, opportunities, and restrictions.

-Indian Reservation Trust Lands

-Some reservations may offer game animal hunting opportunities with the use of tribal licenses to non-members.
+Indian Reservation Trust Lands - Some reservations may offer game animal hunting opportunities with the use of tribal licenses to non-members.
 Please contact the appropriate Tribal Government.
 See "Contacts Outside FWP" on page 16 for contact information.

-Montana State Parks

-Some of Montana's State Parks provide hunting opportunities; however, certain restrictions may apply such as no-hunting safety zones and/or restrictions on the type of hunting weapon or firearm that may be used.
-Contact the specific park and/or refer to the Montana State Parks website at stateparks.mt.gov for sitespecific information regarding hunting opportunities and restrictions.
+Montana State Parks - Some of Montana's State Parks provide hunting opportunities; however, certain restrictions may apply such as no-hunting safety zones and/or restrictions on the type of hunting weapon or firearm that may be used.
+Contact the specific park and/ or refer to the Montana State Parks website at fwp.mt.gov/stateparks/ for site-specific information regarding hunting opportunities and restrictions.

-Private Land Access

-Montana law requires permission for all hunting on private land.
+Private Land Access - Montana law requires permission for all hunting on private land.

-Railroad Access

-Railroads and railroad right-of-ways are private property and may not be hunted without permission, nor should they be used as access to other lands (private or public) without explicit permission from the railroad.
+Railroad Access - Railroads and railroad right-of-ways are private property and may not be hunted without permission, nor should they be used as access to other lands (private or public) without explicit permission from the railroad.

-State Game Preserves

-See Restricted Area Descriptions.
+State Game Preserves - See Restricted Area Descriptions.